Tips for Determining the Best Time to Make Cold Calls

 If you cold call, make sure you are targeting the right type of customers, delivering the right message and delivering that message clearly and succinctly.

 Before we jump out of our customer's mind, put yourself in your customer's shoes for a minute.
-If you were the type of customer that you would prospect, what time of day would be the busiest for you?
+If you were the type of customer that you would prospect, what time of day would be busiest for you?
 What time of day would you use to prepare, plan and review?
 When would a cold call be the most annoying?

-If your prospect has a receptionist, who screens calls and decides which visitors get in the door and which are sent packing, knowing the gate keeper's schedule if the first clue in when to prospect.
-If you can avoid having to go through the gatekeeper and get right to your prospect, you'd do it, right?
+If your prospect has a receptionist who screens calls and decides which visitors get in the door and which are sent packing, knowing the gatekeeper's schedule is the first clue in when to prospect.
+If you can avoid having to go through the gatekeeper to get right to your prospect, you'd do it, right?

 Try making your cold calls before and after normal business hours.
-The gatekeeper probably isn't at work yet (or still) but your prospect may be.
+The gatekeeper probably isn't at work yet but your prospect may be.
 You'll avoid the gatekeeper and get directly to your prospect.

 Therefore, the best times to cold call are early in the morning and after normal business hours.